They were there when the bombs went off at the Boston Marathon.

 Such heroic response is a mother’s nightmare.
 It’s the last thing any mother wants her child to have to do, even when that child is long grown.
 It’s also the first thing most any mother would want her child to do.
 Help others.

-You surely don’t want your kid to have to be the one who throws her body in front of a bullet aimed for a child.
+You surely don’t want your kid to have be the one who throws her body in front of a bullet aimed for a child.
 Or runs into a burning building rather than out of it.

-I know it’s something we never had to think much about before such killing became fashionable among crazy people.
+I know it’s something we never had to think much about before this killing became fashionable among crazy people.
 But, all these attacks against our peace show us is that for every deranged idiot, there are exponentially more extraordinary humans who inspire us with their fearless response and who model for us the kind of behavior that fills the darkness of carnage with the white light of resistance.

 Most everyone knows about these folks.
 But, I feel like there are more and more unofficial “first responders” among the increasing number of us who are exposed to the atrocious acts of terror.